Suboxone for Medication Assisted Treatment

 “For every major, chronic, life-threatening disease, there’s always a combination of therapeutic modalities that are used.
 For instance, in hypertension, we tell people to exercise and lose weight and quit smoking and don’t eat salt in their diet and by the way, take this antihypertensive [drug],” Gitlow said.
 “For opioid use disorder, it’s really the same thing.”

 One of the most used brand of medications when it comes to MAT programs is Suboxone.
 The medication is a combination of buprenorphine and naloxone.
 Suboxone is a (buprenorphine and naloxone) film.
 Suboxone for Medication Assisted Treatment has been proven successful for heroin addiction, opioid addiction, and is used in many heroin rehab programs.
-Other common medications used in MAT programs are Vivitrol, Subutex, and Methadone.
+Other common medications used are Vivitrol, Subutex, and Methadone.

 The two ingredients of Suboxone: